 Projects

-For the 2023/24 session we are offering two international projects, in conjunction with our local component, both located in Costa Rica.
+For the 2024/25 session we are offering two international projects, in conjunction with our local component, both located in Costa Rica.
 Costa Rica is known for it’s abundant wildlife and natural beauty and is a perfect place to gain valuable environmental conservation experience while making a tangible difference in communities and with non-profit organizations that need our help.
 Please see below for a description of each project and for more information contact us here .

-2023 VIRTUAL INFORMATIONAL MEETING: Link to recorded video can be found on our home page.
+VIRTUAL INFORMATIONAL MEETING: Link to recorded video can be found on our home page.

 All international projects are approximately two-weeks in duration, including travel.

-Costa Rican Sea Turtle Project ~ Aprox departure date of June 18, 2023
+Costa Rican Sea Turtle Project (FULL for this year!!)~ Aprox departure date of June 15-19, 2025

-Leatherback turtle
+Endangered Leatherback baby turtle

 Located on a beautiful beach north of Limon on the Caribbean coast, our Costa Rican Sea Turtle Project focuses on threatened and endangered Leatherback and Green Turtle conservation.
 Both of these species populations are dwindling and are under threat due to entanglement in fishing gear, consumption and illegal trade of eggs and meat, habitat loss due to coastal development, plastic and other marine debris, ocean pollution, global warming, and turtle shell trade.

 Students will be volunteering with an established non-profit that is run entirely with volunteers and will be helping with all aspects of turtle conservation.
 Due to the time of season, most work will be done in the hatchery as endangered Leatherback babies will be hatching while we are there.
 During hatchery shifts students will monitor nests, and measure, weigh and release baby turtles that hatch.
 We also are trained to dig new nests and participate in chaperoned beach patrols as Leatherback Turtles are also nesting while we are there.
 During these beach patrols, if we are lucky enough to see one, we will bring back eggs to the hatchery for reburial.
-Other work may include beach clean-ups, grounds and infrastructure maintenance, organic gardening, and tree planting.
+Other work may include beach clean-ups, grounds maintenance, organic gardening, and tree planting.

 Measuring a sample of leatherback babies before they are released